Steeve-Crypto/Blessance/README.md

 We made our prototype using Figma for the Frontend.

 We made our Entity Relationship Diagram (ERD) using Lucidchart.
+It's visual representation of our database.

 # APIs